Isakson: Congressional panels should probe Trump, Ukraine call

 Asked if the White House should cooperate with the probes, Isakson said: "You know, I leave those decisions to whoever is affected by it.
 It’s appropriate that they respond in whatever way the law says the Congress should do something.
 And if we’re supposed to investigate it, they should respond."

-He says the panels could conduct closed-door hearings to protect any national security interests.
+He said the panels could conduct closed-door hearings to protect any national security interests.